 Online Dental Assisting/Assistant Programs

-In 2018-2019, 621 schools offered a dental assisting program of some type.
+In the 2018-2019 academic year, 621 schools offered some type of dental assisting/assistant program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||183||2|

 |Doctor’s Degree (Professional Practice)||0||0|